 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.